When is registration not compulsory?

 Panel 5 (Class of Title)

-- where the property is held under a Lease - tick the first box and insert the date of the Lease
+- where the property is held under a Fee Farm Grant and you are applying for Good Fee Farm Grant title- tick the first box and insert the date of the Fee Farm Grant and the parties.

-- where the property is held under a Fee Farm Grant - tick the second box and insert the date of the Fee Farm Grant
+- where the property is held under a Lease and you are applying for Good Leasehold title - tick the second box and insert the date of the Lease and parties.

-- where the property is held under a Conveyance, made for valuable consideration, at least 15 years ago - tick the third box and insert the date of the Conveyance
+- where the property is held under a Conveyance, made for valuable consideration, at least 15 years ago and you are applying for an absolute title - tick the fourth box and insert the date and parties to the Conveyance

 - Qualified titles - this option may be used where you consider that the title should be qualified.
-Details of the qualification should be set out (see section below)
+Tick the fifth box in panel 5 setting out the date and parties to the deed and the reason for qualification (see section below for further detail)

 Panel 6 (Acquisition)